Why we’re not going Junk Free this June

 We recognise this fundraising month is for a great cause.
 The Cancer Society provides advocacy, education and support to patients throughout the country and we absolutely support their fundraising efforts (we’ll share our fundraising alternative with you below!).

 Junk Free June certainly encourages more movement and that’s something we can definitely get behind!
-After all, activity is something that we know will improve health and wellbeing and this is independent of your body size or shape.
+After all, physical activity is something that we know will improve health and wellbeing and this is independent of your body size or shape.
 Want to know more?
 Hop on over and check this short video out!

-Attempting to cut out ‘pleasure’ foods from our diet for an entire month is diet behaviour – regardless of the fundraising intention – and restriction isn’t a concept that aligns with our health and wellbeing philosophies.
+Attempting to cut out ‘pleasure’ foods from our diet for an entire month is restrictive behaviour – regardless of the fundraising intention – and restriction isn’t a concept that aligns with our health and wellbeing philosophies.

 What do you think when you hear “junk food”?